-29 11.
-Long-Term Disability Insurance
+12. Long-Term Disability Insurance

-- Long-term disability insurance benefits ("LTD Benefits") in the amount of 66.66% of the member's total monthly base salary with a maximum payment of \$7,000 per month, as described in the Summary Plan Description on the NYIT website, and available in the AAUP office, are available for those members who are disabled for six months and who satisfy the insurance carrier's disability determination.
-Members are eligible for this insurance effective the first of the month following one complete year of employment. - Effective November 1, 2018, the maximum payment per month shall be increased from \$7,000 to \$10,000, with all other provisions remaining in effect.
-For clarification, the new maximum will apply to any employee who qualifies for LTD Benefits and whose first day of disability was on or after November 1, 2018.
+For members hired on or before September 1, 2022, long-term disability insurance benefits ("LTD Benefits") in the amount of 66.66% of the member's total monthly base salary with a maximum payment of \$10,000 per month, as described in the Summary Plan Description on the NYIT website, and available in the AAUP office, is available for those members who are disabled for six months and who satisfy the insurance carrier's disability determination.
+Bargaining unit members hired after September 1, 2022 will be entitled to 60% of salary, capped at \$7,000 per month and the MAPB benefit will be removed.
+Members are eligible for this insurance effective the first of the month following one complete year of employment.

 Eligible employees who anticipate that their disability will last for longer than six months must apply for LTD Benefits.
-During any period of long-term disability, a bargaining

-1 unit member must use accrued sick time to supplement disability payments not to exceed the

-2 member's base rate of pay.
-Any sick time used in this fashion shall be subtracted from the sick leave 3 available on retirement.
+During any period of long-term disability, a bargaining unit member must use accrued sick time to supplement disability payments not to exceed the member's base rate of pay.
+Any sick time used in this fashion shall be subtracted from the sick leave available on retirement.

-4 12.
-Bereavement Days
+13. Bereavement Days

-5 Five (5) days following the death of an immediate family member, defined for this purpose as a 6 spouse, child, parent, or sibling.
-Three (3) days following the death of a grandparent or parent-in-7 law.
+Five (5) days following the death of an immediate family member, defined for this purpose as a spouse, child, parent, or sibling.
+Three (3) days following the death of a grandparent or parent-in-law.

-8 13.
-Leave of Absence
+14. Leave of Absence

-9 A full-time member of the bargaining unit may take a leave of absence of one year because of 10 his/her own serious illness, to care for a family member who is seriously ill or to care for a newborn 11 or adopted child.
-Family member shall include parent, legal custodian, child, grandchild (as long as 12 the grandparent is the primary care giver) and spouse.
-This leave will run concurrently with any 13 state or federal leave such as those required by the Family Medical Leave Act, and those associated 14 with a short or long term disability.
-An untenured faculty member who takes a leave of absence for 15 one semester or more may extend his/her probationary period for up to one year.
-A leave may be 16 extended beyond one year at the discretion of the President.
-During the first twelve weeks of the 17 leave, the member's health insurance will be continued on the same terms and conditions as existed 18 prior to the leave.
-After the first twelve weeks of leave, the member may elect to continue his/her 19 health insurance at his/her own expense.
-If the member fails to exercise his/her rights to 20 reinstatement at the expiration of the leave, it will constitute a voluntary resignation without cause.
+A full-time member of the bargaining unit may take a leave of absence of one year because of his/her own serious illness, to care for a family member who is seriously ill or to care for a newborn or adopted child.
+Family member shall include parent, legal custodian, child, grandchild (as long as the grandparent is the primary care giver) and spouse.
+This leave will run concurrently with any state or federal leave such as those required by the Family Medical Leave Act, and those associated with a short or long term disability.
+An untenured faculty member who takes a leave of absence for one semester or more may extend his/her probationary period for up to one year.
+A leave may be extended beyond one year at the discretion of the President.
+During the first twelve weeks of the leave, the member's health insurance will be continued on the same terms and conditions as existed prior to the leave.
+After the first twelve weeks of leave, the member may elect to continue his/her health insurance at his/her own expense.
+If the member fails to exercise his/her rights to reinstatement at the expiration of the leave, it will constitute a voluntary resignation without cause.

-21 14.
-Discretionary Unpaid Leave of Absence
+15. Discretionary Unpaid Leave of Absence